Adapting to Climate Change

 Dates: 18-22 March 2019

 Cost: £1200 (15% discount for registrations with deposit paid before 31 December 2018)

 Venue: Norwich, UK (details TBC).

-This course combines the content of our 3-day course on mainstreaming adaptation and our 2-day course on adaptation M&E, and replaces these courses for 2018.
+This course combines the content of our previous 3-day course on mainstreaming adaptation and our 2-day course on adaptation M&E, and replaces these courses as of 2019.
 These courses may still be offered if there is sufficient demand.
-The programme for the new course is still under development, but the content will reflect that of the previous courses, which is detailed on the relevant pages here: (1) mainstreaming course; (2) M&E course.
+The programme for the new course is still under development, but the content will reflect and revise that of the previous courses, which is detailed on the relevant pages here: (1) mainstreaming course; (2) M&E course.

 To register for this course, please follow the instructions on our registration page.